Homodyne Measurement of a Non-Hermitian Qubit Undergoing Fluorescence: Trajectory Analysis.

-The state updates given by Eq.~\eqref{eq:trajectory_eq_xdrive}, Eq.~\eqref{eq:trajectory_eq_ydrive}, and Eq.~\eqref{eq:stochastic_master_post_select_normalized} correspond to the case where the jump update $\rho(t+dt)_J$ is not included.
-The trajectories obtained from these equations therefore also contain those that could have undergone a jump to the $\ket{g}$ manifold.
-To accurately capture the dynamics of the non-Hermitian qubit, both the no-jump update $\rho(t+dt)_H$ and the jump update $\rho(t+dt)_J$ must be included.
-After applying both updates, we postselect the trajectories that have not decayed to the ground-state manifold and perform the ensemble averaging over this subset.
+The trajectories obtained from the no-jump update equations (Eqs.~\eqref{eq:Ito_form_x_drive}, \eqref{eq:Ito_form_y_drive}, \eqref{eq:trajectory_eq_xdrive}, and \eqref{eq:trajectory_eq_ydrive}) also include those that could have undergone a jump to the $\ket{g}$ manifold.
+To accurately capture the dynamics of the non-Hermitian qubit, both the no-jump update $\rho_H(t+dt)$ and the jump update $\rho_J(t+dt)$ must be included.
+After applying both updates, we postselect the trajectories that have not decayed to the ground-state manifold and perform ensemble averaging over this subset.
 The ensemble-averaged dynamics that include both the jump and no-jump updates are shown in Fig.~\ref{fig:xy_drive_compare_jump_uodae}, while the dynamics obtained using only the no-jump update are shown in Fig.~\ref{fig:xy_drive_compare}.
-Comparing the two results, we find that for drive strengths far from the EP, both approaches yield nearly identical results.
-In this regime, the unitary drive dominates over the jump probability, which depends on the non-Hermitian decay rate $\gamma_g$.
-Consequently, only a small fraction of trajectories decay to the ground state within the timescale of the unitary evolution.
-Near the EP, however, the dynamics deviate significantly when the qubit is driven about the $y$-axis, while the agreement remains good for drives about the $x$-axis at $\theta = 0$.
-As the drive approaches the EP, the decay rate $\gamma_g$ dominates over the unitary drive strength, causing a larger number of trajectories to collapse into the ground state.
-As a result, the ensemble-averaged dynamics differ between the two approaches in this regime.
-The fact that the deviation is more significant for the $y$-axis drive and less pronounced for the $x$-axis drive can be understood from the trajectory analysis discussed above.
-When the measurement is performed at $\theta = \pi/2$, the situation reverses — the $x$-axis drive shows noticeable deviation, while the $y$-axis drive agrees well with the Liouvillian dynamics.
+The trajectories corresponding to the state updates derived from the no-jump stochastic differential equations, in both the Itô and Stratonovich forms, are shown in Fig.~\ref{fig:xyz_xy_drive}.
+Note that the jump-included postselected trajectories closely resemble the corresponding no-jump trajectories shown in Fig.~\ref{fig:xyz_xy_drive}; differences arise only after ensemble averaging, due to the postselection of jumps, as shown in Fig.~\ref{fig:xy_drive_compare}.
+Consequently, the essential features of the jump-included postselected trajectory can be inferred directly from the no-jump stochastic equations.

+The deviation between the trajectory ensemble average and the Liouvillian average can be straightforwardly understood from the normalized Itô stochastic differential equation in the no-jump case.
+By taking the average of Eq.~\eqref{eq:stochastic_master_post_select_normalized} or of Eqs.~\eqref{eq:Ito_form_x_drive} and \eqref{eq:Ito_form_y_drive}, we obtain normalized populations similar to those obtained from Eq.~\eqref{eq:Liouvillian_matrix}, i.e., the Liouvillian dynamics, provided that $\langle AB\rangle = \langle A\rangle \langle B\rangle$, where $A,B = x,y,z$.
+However, when this average is evaluated directly from the ensemble of stochastic trajectories, the resulting dynamics do not, in general, coincide with the Liouvillian dynamics.